Selling Land to Developers

 What developers look for in land acquisitions

 Developers are laser-focused on feasibility and profitability.
-They are analyzing project yield (the number of lots or square footage they can build), entitlement risk, off-site improvement costs, municipal impact fees, and the overall potential return on investment (ROI).
+They are analyzing project yield (the number of lots or square footage they can build), entitlement risk, off-site improvement costs (turn lanes, traffic signals, utility extensions), municipal impact fees, and the overall potential return on investment (ROI).
 Speaking their language is a powerful advantage.

 Aligning your goals with developer interests

 The most successful transactions often feel like a partnership.
 Understand the developer's vision and see how it aligns with your goals.
-Creative deal structures can emerge, such as a partial seller-financing arrangement or the negotiation of specific community benefits (proffers) as part of a rezoning case.
+Creative deal structures can emerge, such as a partial seller-financing arrangement or the negotiation of specific community benefits (proffers) as part of a rezoning case that help you maintain a positive legacy in the community.

 Negotiation Strategies